 Dilution.
-It is highly likely we will sell additional equity securities in future offerings, including through the sale of securities convertible into equity securities, to finance our operations, acquisitions or projects, and issue additional common shares if outstanding warrants, stock options and / or convertible debenture conversion rights are exercised, which may result in dilution.
-As of the date of this MD&A, we had 14.6 million outstanding stock options convertible into common shares with an average exercise price of \$0.22 per share, 4.1 million outstanding DSU's convertible into common shares, 38.4 million outstanding warrants and \$1.0 million of debentures convertible into common shares at an average exercise price of \$0.31 and \$0.25 per share, respectively.
-On a fully diluted basis, we would have approximately 257 million common shares outstanding.
+It is highly likely we will sell additional equity securities in future offerings, including through the sale of securities convertible into equity securities, to finance our operations, acquisitions, or projects, and issue additional common shares if outstanding warrants, stock options, and / or convertible debenture conversion rights are exercised, which may result in dilution.
+As of the date of this MD&A, we had 14.5 million outstanding stock options convertible into common shares with an average exercise price of \$0.22 per share, 4.1 million outstanding DSU's convertible into common shares, 50.2 million outstanding warrants with an average exercise price of \$0.32 per share and \$1.0 million of debentures convertible into 4.0 million common shares.
+On a fully diluted basis, we would have approximately 281 million common shares outstanding.